lonekorean/wordpress-export-to-markdown/README.md

 Or you can clone and run (this makes repeated runs faster and allows you to tinker with the code).
 After cloning this repo, open your terminal to the package's directory and run:

 ```
-npm install
-node index.js
+npm install && node index.js
 ```

 Either way you run it, the script will start the wizard.
-Answer the prompts and off you go!
+Answer the questions and off you go!

 ## Command Line